 Ingredient List for Enchilada Filling:

-1 pound medium or large cooked shrimp, shells removed
+One pound medium or jumbo cooked shrimp, shells removed

 - Kosher Salt

-- 1 pound medium or large cooked shrimp shells removed,
+- 1 pound Large cooked shrimp shells removed,

 - Kosher salt to own taste